-Every year, Immunization vaccination clinics are held for students in the 5th through 12th grades; offering the Tdap (at age 11-12 years or older), HPV and MCV vaccines.
-If you would like to have your child vaccinated, you must complete the Vaccination Consent form and submit directly to the school nurse prior to the day of the scheduled clinic.
+Every year, immunization vaccination clinics are held for students in the 5th through 9th grades, offering Tdap (at age 11-12 years or older), HPV and MCV vaccines.
+If you would like to have your child vaccinated, you must complete a Vaccination Consent form and submit directly to the school nurse prior to the day of the scheduled clinic.

 Vaccination consent forms can be obtained from your school nurse.